A question cosmetics formulator and ethnobotanist, Sheila Gray, is asking Indian cosmetics brands

 In the meantime, supporting some of the small ethical niche brands is an alternative.
 Examples of such brands are Ma Earth Botanicals, Organic Harvest, BioBloom, Dear Earth, Just Herbs or BON, to name but a few, but unfortunately even these small independent brands don’t deem it necessary to supply their customers with complete ingredient lists.

 I have, in fact, only been able to find one or two brands worth mentioning for their clear information and quality products—one of them is RUSTIC ART.
-Only one brand!
 It really isn’t good enough.
-Let’s make 2018 a year for transparency from Indian cosmetic companies and an end to greenwashing.
+Let’s strive for more transparency from Indian cosmetic companies and an end to greenwashing.
 I hope that your consumer power will make a change to the situation.
 It’s up to you!

 Gray is actively involved in the conservation of medicinal plants and traditional health practices in India, where she works in collaboration with various NGOs.
 She can be contacted via www.puretsimple.com